 Ronan MacManus was born in Belfast and started playing violin when he was 10 years old.
 Following many successes in competitions and festivals around Northern Ireland Ronan proceeded to study instrumental performance at the Royal Scottish Academy of Music and Drama and Trinity College of Music, London.
 Ronan is an active performer in the music profession.
 As an orchestral musician Ronan performs regularly around London with various ensembles and has toured across Europe, the United States of America and China playing both Violin and Viola.
 Ronan is a keen chamber musician.
 He is a founder member of The Blackheath Piano Trio, The Sark Trio and The Bell String Quartet.
 He regularly gives solo and chamber music recitals, most recently having performed in prestigious venues including Blackheath Halls, Kings Place and The Royal Albert Hall.
 Ronan has also made various TV appearances including a performance with One Direction on The X-Factor.

 Ronan specialises in chamber music and instrumental tuition.
 He enjoys one-to-one and group teaching, orchestral conducting and mostly chamber ensemble coaching.
 Ronan plans to start his own Chamber Music Summer School in Spain as he believes that ensemble playing is the most beneficial and enjoyable element of learning a string instrument.
-He looks forward to developing the chamber music activities in both the Prep and Senior School.

 Ms Lorraine Temple LRAM ARCM ProfCert DipRAM – Head of Brass